guardsight/gsvsoc_cybersecurity-incident-response-plan/README.md

 ##### After Action Report

 The CSIRT shall produce an after-action report that provides the details of the incident.
 The CSIRT should produce content for the report iteratively during the response.
-The ISO shall approve all dissemination report.
+The ISO shall approve all dissemination of the report.

 SEE [Mission Model Report](https://github.com/guardsight/gsvsoc_mission-model)